tcldr/EntwineRx/README.md

 ---

-### BACKPRESSURE AND _COMBINE_

-Backpressure is the situation in which a publisher is producing elements faster than a subscriber can consume.
+## Back pressure and _Combine_

+Back pressure is a mechanism that _Combine_ employs to enforce that publishers only produce as many elements as the subscriber has requested.

-This behavior can result in a scenario where unconsumed elements are building up in the buffer of some publisher faster than they can be processed by a downstream subscriber.
+The reason the back pressure mechanism exists is to prevent a situation where elements build up in the buffer of some publisher faster than they can be processed by a downstream subscriber.
 This can very quickly consume system resources causing performance degradation – and ultimately out-of-memory errors.

-_Combine_ handles backpressure by only allowing a publisher to emit an element if it is has been signalled by its subscriber.
-A subscriber can signal at any point during the lifetime of a subscription, and may decide not to signal at all.
-Therefore it is the responsibility of the publisher to limit its output accordingly.
+_Combine_ applies 'back pressure' upstream by contractually obliging a publisher to only emit an element if it is has been signalled by its subscriber though 'demand' requests.
+A subscriber can signal at any point during the lifetime of a subscription – and may decide not to signal at all.
+With back pressure, it becomes possible to tightly control the rate of production of any arbitrary publisher.

+For publishers that rely on a source with an unbounded rate of production – an `Observable`, a timer, mouse clicks, etc. – the publisher must either maintain a buffer or drop elements to maintain its obligations to the downstream subscriber.

 ---

-### INSTALLATION
+## Installation
 ### As part of another Swift Package:
 1. Include it in your `Package.swift` file as both a dependency and a dependency of your target.